Nipple Play

 For most of the twentieth century the erotic role of the nipple rested on self-report.
 That changed in the 2000s and 2010s:

-- 2006: A survey reported that direct nipple stimulation increased sexual arousal in roughly 82% of younger women and 52% of younger men, with only a small minority reporting any decrease.
+- 2006: A survey reported that direct nipple stimulation increased sexual arousal in roughly 82% of younger women and 52% of younger men, with only about 7 to 8% reporting that it decreased their arousal.

-- 2011: A landmark functional-MRI study by Barry Komisaruk and colleagues, Women's clitoris, vagina, and cervix mapped on the sensory cortex (Journal of Sexual Medicine), found that nipple self-stimulation activated not only the expected chest region of the sensory cortex but also the genital region of the cortical map: offering a neurological basis for why nipple stimulation can feel distinctly erotic and, for some, orgasmic.
+- 2011: A landmark functional-MRI study of 11 women by Barry Komisaruk and colleagues, Women's clitoris, vagina, and cervix mapped on the sensory cortex (Journal of Sexual Medicine 8(10):2822-2830), found that nipple self-stimulation activated not only the expected chest region of the sensory cortex but also, unexpectedly, the genital region of the cortical map: offering a neurological basis for why nipple stimulation can feel distinctly erotic and, for some, orgasmic.

 "Nipple play" itself is a plain modern descriptive term rather than a separately coined clinical label, which is why no diagnostic entry exists for it.